Houston Gamblers (UFL)

-The Houston Gamblers are a professional American football team based in Houston, Texas.
-The Gamblers compete in the United Football League (UFL).
-The team is owned and operated by Dwayne Johnson's Alpha Acquico and Fox Corporation.
+The Houston Gamblers were a professional American football team based in Houston.
+The Gamblers competed in the United Football League (UFL).
+The team was owned and operated by Dwayne Johnson's Alpha Acquico and Fox Corporation.

 The team was a founding member of the USFL, as the Houston Gamblers in 2022, named after the 1980s USFL team of the same name.
 Though named after the city of Houston, the 2020s Gamblers never played there under that brand, instead playing its home games as the guest of other USFL teams in Birmingham, Alabama in 2022 and Memphis, Tennessee in 2023.
-When the USFL and XFL merged to form the UFL in 2024, the Gamblers took over the branding of the original Houston Roughnecks that had played the 2023 season in the XFL and played in Houston at Rice Stadium and played at Space City Financial Stadium (previously TDECU Stadium, the home of the 2020 and 2023 Roughnecks) during the 2025 season.
-The team returned to the Gamblers name ahead of the 2026 UFL season, coinciding with a move to Shell Energy Stadium.
+When the USFL and XFL merged to form the UFL in 2024, the Gamblers took over the branding of the original Houston Roughnecks that had played the 2023 season in the XFL and played in Houston at Rice Stadium.
+The team played at TDECU Stadium (the home of the 2020 and 2023 Roughnecks) during the 2025 season.
+The team returned to the Gamblers name ahead of the 2026 UFL season, coinciding with a move to Shell Energy Stadium, but folded after that season.